MNiMORPH/LSDTT-Guide/README.md

 Try opening this .bil in GIS to see how your terraces look.

-**You should now have both LSDTT and the Terraces driver successfully installed.
+**You should now have both LSDTT2 and the Terraces driver successfully installed.
 For more detailed instructions and troubleshooting, see links below.**

 ## Tips and Troubleshooting